droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 Now you can see `completedAt` attribute containing the time completed the request.

-## Combination of InputAdapter and OutputAdapter
+## Adapter for both incoming and outgoing messages

 We have learned the basics of Adapter so far.
 Let's try to build more practical plugin.

 You may feel the Droonga's `search` command is too flexible for your purpose.
 Here, we're going to add our own `storeSearch` command to wrap the `search` command in order to provide an application-specific and simple interface.

 ### Accept simple requests